Amay22/PyFolio/README.md

 First, make sure below items have been installed before running the application

-1. Install node if haven't done so already.
+First, install node if haven't done so already.
 Use [Homebrew](http://brew.sh/) for Mac OS or [Choclatey](https://chocolatey.org/) for Windows.

 For Mac OS use [Homebrew](http://brew.sh/).